Q-dimi/comment-key/README.md

 npm install comment-key
 ```

-Write comments with a specific syntax and use them as to do lists.
+comment-key will search through all your directories and files looking for comments with a specific syntax.
+Specifiy one directory and all inner directories and files will be checked.
+Increases developer productivity.
+Works well when using docker or github and sharing projects.
+Great for asking and answering questions and leaving contact info.

+<br><br>
 Comments must be written in this syntax..

 ```js
 //^*^(your comment here)